 Then there was Lord Petyr Baelish, the shadiest dude in the whole damn realm.
 He wanted power without the attention that power brought.
 He's that guy moving the pieces on both sides of a chess board when heads are turned; but at the same time, he feared death, which explained why he'd opted to pull the strings rather than get his hands dirty.
 You hated these characters, but you also felt helpless as viewers when they found the successes that the writers afforded them.

-So as we move into act three in the final season, most of these nuanced characters are killed off.
+So, as we move into Act Three in the final season, most of these nuanced characters are killed off.
 Everyone is suddenly coming together, moving to their sides on the chess board.
-Forget about ethical ambiguity: you're now either on the good half or the bad.
+Forget about ethical ambiguity: You're now either on the good half or the bad.
 We've got people who should damn well die suddenly experiencing stupidly near-death escapes like in the case of Jaime Lannister and the magnificent seven.
 Or Jon and his chosen ass with his nine lives crawling out of sub zero waters.
-All that satisfying shit the show refused to give viewers is now coming in bucket fulls as this very boring, tired force of nature called the Night King approaches.
+All that satisfying shit the show refused to give viewers is now coming in droves as this very boring, very tired force of nature called the Night King approaches.